-Suma Hoffman, M.D., M.S., is the associate program director of the Neonatal-Perinatal Fellowship Program and Associate Professor of Pediatrics at the George Washington University School of Medicine.
-She completed both pediatric residency and Neonatal-Perinatal Fellowship Program at Children’s National Hospital and then went on to serve as faculty in the Department of Pediatrics at the University of Maryland School of Medicine for eight years prior to returning to Children's National.
-Her research interests have focused on using Near-Infrared Spectroscopy to evaluate hemodynamic status and cerebral autoregulation in premature infants in relationship to outcomes.
+Suma Hoffman, M.D., M.S., is the associate program director of the Neonatal-Perinatal Fellowship Program and associate professor of Pediatrics at the George Washington University School of Medicine.
+She completed both pediatric residency and neonatal-perinatal fellowship training at Children’s National Hospital and then went on to serve as faculty in the Department of Pediatrics at the University of Maryland School of Medicine for eight years prior to returning to CNH.
+Her research interests have focused on using near-infrared spectroscopy to evaluate hemodynamic status and cerebral autoregulation in premature infants in relationship to outcomes.
 More recently, she is partnering with the Advanced Signals Processing Lab to evaluate autonomic development in premature infants in relationship to respiratory outcomes.

 Nickie Andescavage, M.D., completed fellowships in Neonatal-Perinatal Medicine, as well as Fetal-Transitional Medicine.
-She also serves as the medical director of Neonatal Transport, as well as the neonatal-perinatal director of the Prenatal Pediatric Institute.
+She serves as the Neonatal-Perinatal director of the Prenatal Pediatrics Institute.
 Her research areas of interest include intrauterine development in healthy and high-risk pregnancies, specifically placental health and fetal-neonatal neurodevelopment, as well as the role of maternal exposures on feto-placental health.
 Additionally, she has supervised medical trainees in neonatal-perinatal ethics and palliative care.

 Panagiotis Kratimenos, M.D., is a neonatologist and developmental neuroscientist whose research focuses on elucidating mechanisms of perinatal brain injury.
 Dr. Kratimenos studies mechanisms of injury of the developing cerebellum with the ultimate goal of developing therapeutic interventions and improve functional development.